TedMichalik/FS1/README.md

 ```
 ##Test the AD DC

-Create an AD account for yourself and add it to the “Domain Admins” group with the commands:
+Create an AD account for yourself and add it to the **Domain Admins** group with the commands:
 ```
 samba-tool user create ted
 /etc/cron.hourly/RFC2307